rbarbera/functional-reactive-programming-swift/manuscript/notes.md

 # Notes

-- There's a set of libraries that simplify working with Reactive in Swift.
-In this book we'll show the examples based on **ReactiveCocoa** and *RxSwift*.
+- There're lot of libraries that simplify working with Reactive in Swift.
+In this book we will show examples based on **ReactieCocoa** and **RxSwift**, the most used ones.
-- Explained concepts can also be applied in other programming languages.
-Once you understand what's Reactive, the difference is the syntax and the API that your framework offers.
+- The concepts explained in this book can be applied in other programming languages.
+Once you understand the core ideas of Reactive Programming, the difference is in te syntax and the API that the framework you use offers.
-- It's difficult to understand Reactive without functional concepts, i.e., **Functional Reactive Programming (FRP)**.
-This book will address some functional concepts so if you're not familiar with them at all, I recommend you to read the book [**Functional Programming in Swift**](https://www.objc.io/books/) by *Chris Eidhof, Florian Kugler, and Wouter Swierstra*.
+- It's difficult to understand Reactive without some functional concepts.
+You'll find the term *Functional Reactive Programming (FRP)* instead of just simply, RP. this book will address some functional concepts that should not be very complicated.
+In case functional ideas might be confusing for you I recommend you to read the book [**Functional Programming in Swift**](https://www.objc.io/books/) by *Chris Eidhof, Florian Kugler, and Wouter Swierstra*.
-- Although you'll find  most of the Reactive concepts on Internet.
-The method of this book is based on:
-  - **Examples carefully designed** in most of the chapters.
-	- **Real use cases** that show the sense of using Reactive on situations that we've to face daily as a developers.
+- The *method*  of this book consists on presenting real examples where RP would be very useful, you will learn from turning Cocoa patterns into Reactive to interact with your CoreData database using RP.
-- All the examples included in this book will be available on this [repository](https://github.com/gitdoapp/functional-reactive-programming-swift) where you'll find the book written in Markdown so you can propose improvements, fix mistakes or even add new examples.
-Any direct contributor will have an special mention in the book expressing thanks for its contribution.
+- The book is available on this [repository](https://github.com/SwiftReactive/reactive-programming-in-your-swift-apps) where you will find the book written in Markdown.
+Feel free to propose improvements, fix mistakes or even add new examples.
+Any direct contributor will have an special mention in the book giving thanks for its contribution.
+- The app presented in this book is also available on this [repository](https://github.com/SwiftReactive/GithubClient.git).
+The `README` includes the steps to clone the repository and setup it on your computer.
-- Any *"bug"* found in the book can be directly reported as a PR to the repository or sent directly by email to the email address [pepibumur@gmail.com](mailto://pepibumur@gmail.com)
+- You can report *"bugs"* creating PR in the repository or just sending an email to [pepibumur@gmail.com](mailto://pepibumur@gmail.com).